 - Professor, Special Graduate Faculty; University of Guelph; Guelph, Ontario

 - Graduate School Faculty

 Dr. Locher’s primary area of research focuses on social and environmental factors (including especially the roles of social support and community and health care practices and policies) that affect eating behaviors and nutrition-related health outcomes in older adults and in cancer patients and survivors.
-Most of her work has been observational, but is now turning toward interventional research and health services research utilizing large databases.
+Most of her work has been observational, but it also includes interventional research and health services research utilizing large databases.
 A second and related area of interest focuses on examining practices and policies that affect the overall well-being of older adults and cancer patients and survivors, particularly those diagnosed with head and neck cancer, and identifying ways to best deliver quality care and services within the community, especially that related to nutritional well-being, to these populations over the long term.